imTigger/unicode-filter/README.md

 }
 ```

-- Generate info of how whitelist/blacklist is processed and it's results
+- Generate detail of how whitelist/blacklist is processed and it's results

 `whitelistInfo($input, $filters = [], $excepts = [], $replacement = '')`